pslib-cz/2022l4web-css-typographic-library-MarciPhan/README.md

 <button class="button">Text</button>
 <input class="button" type="submit" value="Text">

-There are 4 different classes for buttons:
+There are 6 different classes for buttons:

     Use class class="btn-primary" for main button.
-    Use class class="btn-noclick" for unclickable button.
+    Use class class="btn-deactive" for unclickable button.
-    Use class class="btn-disabled" for no-effect button.
+    Use class class="btn-danger" for danger button.
     Use class class="btn-warning" for danger button.
+    Use class class="btn-confirmation" for agree button.
+    Use class class="btn-information" for information button.
+    Use class class="btn-warning" for warning button.

 Pictures